nmonarizqa/nmonarizqa.github.io/about.md

     feature: head2.jpg
 ---

-Hello, my name is Nurvirta Monarizqa, but you can call me Mona.
+Hello, my name is Nurvirta Monarizqa, but simply call me Mona.

 I am an Urban Data Scientist based in New York, currently pursuing Master Degree at Center for Urban Science + Progress, New York University.